-AMERIPEN supports several of the changes made in paragraph (g), including the following: clarifying that producer funding of costs can take forms other than reimbursement; explicitly providing that pre-2023 costs are not covered; and allowing for performance-based compensation approaches.
-Together, these changes allow for a clearer and more workable system for the producers, local jurisdictions, and recycling service providers.
+AMERIPEN supports several of the changes made in paragraph (g), including the following: clarifying that producer funding of costs can take forms other than reimbursement; explicitly providing that pre-2023 costs are not covered; allowing for performance-based compensation approaches; and preventing duplicative compensation for the same activity.
+AMERIPEN supports these changes that together allow for a clearer and more workable system for producers, local jurisdictions, and recycling service providers.